Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the simplicity (2 params, no output schema, no annotations), the description covers the key aspects: action, process, and requirement.
-It could mention output URL expiration or error handling, but it is mostly complete for the tool's complexity.
+Given the tool's simplicity (2 params, no output schema), the description covers the main process and prerequisite.
+It could mention output format or error cases, but is mostly complete for a straightforward tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.